Maikel Garcia Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA across all MLB pitching staffs (4.23).
+- The Cubs have the 16th-ranked team ERA across all MLB pitching staffs (4.23).

-- Cubs pitchers combine to surrender 136 home runs (1.1 per game), the eighth-fewest in the league.
+- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (136 total, 1.1 per game).

-- His last appearance came on Saturday against the Toronto Blue Jays, when the left-hander tossed five innings, surrendering three earned runs while giving up six hits.
+- In his last appearance on Wednesday against the Chicago White Sox, the righty went six innings, allowing three earned runs while surrendering seven hits.

+- The 33-year-old has an ERA of 4.19, with 5.9 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.